 We currently maintain a 401(k) retirement savings plan that allows eligible employees to defer a portion of their compensation, within limits prescribed by the Internal Revenue Code, or the Code, on a pre-tax basis through contributions to the plan.
 Our named executive officers are eligible to participate in the 401(k) plan.
-We may make discretionary matching contributions under the 401(k) plan, but we have not done so to date.
+We may make discretionary matching contributions under the 401(k) plan.
 We believe that providing a vehicle for tax-deferred retirement savings through our 401(k) plan adds to the overall desirability of our executive compensation package and further incentivizes our named executive officers in accordance with our compensation policies.